Biofield & Biofield therapy research

 ...The results of these experiments have led us to conclude that the nervous system acts as an antenna, which is tuned to and responds to the magnetic fields produced by the hearts of other individuals.
 My colleagues and I call this energetic information exchange energetic communication and believe it to be an innate ability that heightens awareness and mediates important aspects of true empathy and sensitivity to others.
 Furthermore, we have observed that this energetic communication ability can be enhanced, resulting in a much deeper level of nonverbal communication, understanding and connection between people.
 We also propose that this type of energetic communication between individuals may play a role in therapeutic interactions between clinicians and patients that has the potential to promote the healing process.
 From an electrophysiological perspective, it appears that sensitivity to this form of energetic communication between individuals is related to the ability to be emotionally and physiologically coherent.
 The data indicate that when individuals are in the coherent state, they are more sensitive to receiving information contained in the magnetic fields generated by others.
 In addition, during physiological coherence, internal systems are more stable, function more efficiently and radiate electromagnetic fields containing a more coherent structure (Heartmath Institute).
 The level of successful energy-communication varied once the physical touch was removed, and individuals were separated by greater distances

 So let’s talk about the placebo effect.
 Many people wonder if CAM therapies are just really masked placebo effects- that it doesn’t really do anything we just believe that it does, so it does.
 To be clear if it isn’t already, we need more research.
-Nothing in this article aside from results of study are for sure.
+Nothing in this article aside from results of the studies completed are for sure.
+However….

 What has been suggested about the placebo effect so far in studies of CAM therapies is as follows; “Current data suggest it is unlikely that biofield therapies are reducible to placebo responses alone, but like other forms of mind-body medicine interventions and biomedicine in general,60,61 biofield therapy may intentionally harness the patient’s conscious and unconscious expectancies and desires in synergy with the treatment being delivered to enhance outcomes” (Jain S, Hammerschlag R, Mills P, et al).

-So, what you believe about your treatment, like many other treatments, will impact the quality of your healing and experience of the treatment CAM or not, but it does not appear that CAM is operating on the placebo effect alone.
+So, to be clear the placebo effect is always a factor in all forms of medicine- and that is not a bad thing.
+If our belief in the medicine will increase our positive outcomes, that is great.
+What you believe about your treatment, like many other traditional medical treatments, will impact the quality of your healing and experience of the treatment, but it does not appear that CAM is operating on the placebo effect alone.

 So what are we looking for when we study CAM modalities?
-That is one of the barriers with studying these modalities.
+This is one of the barriers with studying these modalities.
 We don’t fully understand how they work- so what do we look for?
 We have to start generally and work our way into more detail until we have a better idea of how these modalities are working- though I will point out just because we don’t understand the mechanism does not mean they do not work or are not important modalities.
+Nor does it mean that they can not be studied.

 ”There has been confusion, by both researchers and funders, regarding the need to include analysis of potential mechanisms in early stage clinical studies of biofield therapies.
 As with other controversial healing modalities, there is pressure to demonstrate “biologically plausible mechanisms” of biofield therapies.
 We argue that elucidating mechanisms, while important in helping to understand and even improve upon a therapy’s effects, is not essential for conducting rigorous and potentially informative clinical trials of any therapy…exploration of potential moderators and mediators of treatment may lead to better empirically based hypotheses for testing mechanisms of biofield therapies.”
 (Jain S, Hammerschlag R, Mills P, et al).

 We do not fully understand chronic pain issues, yet here are thousands of people dealing with chronic pain to seemingly no end in sight.
+Our lack of fully understanding chronic pain does not mean we do not study it, treat it, and do what we can to navigate it.
+Our lack of full understanding also does not negate from the fact people are experiencing chronic pain.
 Thousands of years of civilizations and cultures have used these modalities without understanding the exact mechanisms of how they work and have still reported experiential success.
-It is just exciting we are finally at a time in the scientific-social arena that people are beginning to take it seriously enough to study and move slowly into mainstream.
+Maybe we are once again, finally returning to a time where more and more people are beginning to take these modalities seriously enough to study and move them slowly into mainstream.

-It is important to remember that biofield studies, may and in my opinion will most likely be inclusive of multiple different fields.
+It is important to remember that biofield studies, may, and in my opinion, will most likely be inclusive of multiple different fields.
+In fact, I would argue that as we move forward as a society our next evolutionary jump will necessitate the need for emotional maturity, and interdisciplinary study and application.
 Which means, understanding the mechanisms of what is happening is a tall order that will take many great minds across multiple fields working together to connect research that has already been completed, and the research that needs to be done.

 While we don’t fully understand what is happening or how, that has not stopped the studies from happening and the results reported from them are promising.